bujowskis/put-oscp-lab_final/README.md

   - leaving the museum by people visiting hall B in the shortest possible time
 - **Producer-consumer problem revisited** - Write a program implementing producer and the consumer in a generalized version that makes it possible to run several prod. and cons. at the same time.
 A buffer of N slots should allow for running up to N concurrent processes, producing and consuming different items.
 The processes should run in loops with different and variable speeds.
 The ordering of items being consumed should reflect production and times.

+I chose the first problem.

 ## Solution
-I chose the first problem.
-While designing the solution, we have to take into account deadlock possibility.

 ### Disclaimer
-The solution depends on whether we know the visitors' intentions in advance.
-The point is, with such a setup there is a possibility for a deadlock.
+The solution depends on whether we know the visitors' intentions in advance or not.
+The point is, with such a setup there is a deadlock possibility.
 It happens if both B and A are full and all the people from A want to visit B instead of walk out.
+I consider both cases below.

 ### Intentions known in advance
-If we know in advance, a synchronization algorithm can be implemented, such that it prevents deadlock.
+If the intentions are known, a synchronization algorithm can be implemented such that it prevents deadlock.
 Then the whole hall capacities can be used.
 It may be achieved using an additional medium - a gatekeeper.
-The gatekeeper would let people in or make them wait, according to the current conditions in A and B. People are let in A such that there is always either free space or a one person which does not visit B. If a visitor in B wants to leave, it lets the gatekeeper know.
+The gatekeeper would let people in or make them wait, according to the current conditions in A and B. People are let in A such that there is always either free space or at least one person which does not visit B. If a visitor in B wants to leave, it lets the gatekeeper know.
 If there are people willing to leave B and A is full, the gatekeeper would prevent new visitors from coming in.
-As soon as (possibly the only) person from A which does not want to visit B exits, willing people exit B. Once that happens, the new visitors may enter.
+As soon as (possibly the only) person from A which does not want to visit B leaves, people may exit B. Once that happens, the new visitors may enter.

 ### Intentions not known in advance
 If not, the simpliest (and only, if we don't want to force the visitors out) option is to prevent deadlock by letting at max `Na - 1` people to A at the same time.
 I think deadlock prevention is the best option for this exact application.
 One could approach the problem by detecting and recovering from deadlock, but that would require forcing at least one person from A out and the museum's rating would go down really fast ;)